3D examples in Bruker format (courtesy of the University of Florence)

 Prof. Mario Piccioli (CERM, University of Florence) has generously provided an assorted set of 3D spectra of a metalloprotein (the reduced form of copper, zinc superoxide dismutase from Salmonella enterica).
 They are listed at the bottom of this page.
 The NMR resonances have been almost completely assigned and deposited at the BMRB archive.
 Other authors are: Beatriz Jimenez, Mirko Mori, Andrea Battistoni and Marco Sette.
 I want to thank them all for the very nice spectra.
 Please note that they are not responsible for this web site and for the way the files have been packaged.

 3D processing is RAM-thirsty.
 If your computer is forced to “swap” memory pages, then everything will become painfully slow.
 It can be avoided by quitting the unused applications.
 A more essential rule is to never combine zero-filling (or LP filling) with the hyper-complex option.
 Beware that iNMR by default turns on both zero-filling and the hyper-complex option!
 You must disable one of them manually (unless you keep the processing proposed hereby, of course).
+If, instead, your computer has 4 GB of RAM and is fast enough, you can use both zero-filling and the hyper-complex option.

 To select the planes for observation, go to the last panel of the Scale dialog (Cmd-G).
 The f1-f3 are the most informative planes.
 To swap the x and y axes there is a shortcut that bypasses the dialog: press T (uppercase) on the keyboard.
 The keys r and t (lowercase) let you move across the slices of the 3D cube.